wesbos/es6-articles/08 - Arrow Functions and this.md

 });
 ```

-That's works, but not the greatest, because we have this weird or some of you like to say `var that = this;` and etc.
+That's works, but not the greatest, because we have this weird `self`, or some of you would like to say `var that = this;`, cluttering the code with variables.

-Fortunately, we don't need to do that anymore if I bring that back to this.
-What we need to do is just simply make it an arrow function:
+Fortunately, we don't need to do that anymore if I bring that back to `this`.
+What we need to do is just simply make the nested function it an arrow function:

 ```js
 const box = document.querySelector('.box');